christyehlertmackie/christyehlertmackie.github.io/index.md

 ---
 #### [Building a Better Economic Future](https://www.linkedin.com/pulse/building-better-economic-future-analysis-world-bank-christy/)
 [<img src="images/Building a Better Economic Future An Analysis of World Bank Credits & Grants.png?raw=true"/>](https://www.linkedin.com/pulse/building-better-economic-future-analysis-world-bank-christy/)
-I used Tableau to analyze and visualize education data for the State of Massachusetts.
-The questions answered were:
-How does class size affect college attendance rates?
-Which schools have the lowest graduation rates?
-What are the top school districts in the state for 4th grade math scores?
+I used SQL to analyze a dataset of transactions from World Bank and provide insights.
+World Bank gives credits and grants to developing countries with the goal of reducing poverty and building prosperity.